-Associate Professors: Isabel H. Brown, M.S.; Mary DiSanto-Rose, Ed.D.; Debra Fernandez, B.A.; Denise Warner Limoli Lecturers: Adriana Markovska, M.M.; Tina Baird, B.A.; Patricia Henderer Artist-in-Residence: Yacub Addy Dance Musicians: Judith Fitzner-Atchinson, M.M.; Patricia Hadfield, B.M.; Carol Ann Elze Dance Theater Technical Director: Lori Dawson, M.F.A.
-The Department of Exercise Science, Dance, and Athletics provides a range of curricular and cocurricular programs for students, including: - Opportunities to major or minor in exercise science (see p.
-104) or dance, or pursue an interdepartmental major in dancetheater (see p.
-143); - Experiences through which majors and nonmajors can develop an appreciation for and an understanding of human movement, performance, and the art of dance; - Opportunities to develop competence in various individual, lifetime, and team sports; and - 4.
+Associate Professors: Isabel H. Brown, M.S.; Mary DiSanto-Rose, Ed.D.; Debra Fernandez, B.A.; Denise Warner Limoli Lecturers: Adriana Markovska, M.M.; Tina Baird, B.A.; Lisa Hoffmaster, M.F.A.; Patricia Henderer Artist-in-Residence: Yacub Addy Visiting Artist-in-Residence: Yoel Cassell, B.F.A.
+Dance Musicians: Stacey Fox, M.M.; Patricia Hadfield, B.M.; Carol Ann Elze, B.A.
+Dance Theater Technical Director: Lori Dawson, M.F.A.
+The Department of Exercise Science, Dance, and Athletics provides a range of curricular and cocurricular programs for students, including: - Opportunities to major or minor in exercise science or dance, or pursue an interdepartmental major in dance-theater; - Experiences through which majors and nonmajors can develop an appreciation for and an understanding of human movement, performance, and the art of dance; - Opportunities to develop competence in various individual, lifetime, and team sports; and - 4.
 A variety of intercollegiate, intramural, and club opportunities.
 THE MAJOR IN DANCE: The technical and theoretical study of classical ballet and modern/contemporary dance provides the necessary foundation for the major in dance.
 This study is supported by opportunities for technical and theoretical training in a number of Western and Eastern dance forms.
 Students select a specific area of study within the major: general dance, performance/choreography, or dance history/criticism.
 The major leads to a bachelor of science degree.
 Areas of Study General Dance:

-- Eighteen semester hours of technique to include at least four semester hours outside the primary discipline. - 2.
-Sixteen semester hours of theory to include DA227, 228 and 230.
+- Eighteen semester hours of technique to include at least four semester hours outside the primary discipline. - Sixteen semester hours of theory to include DA227, 228 and 230.
 Performance/Choreography:

-- 1. Sixteen semester hours of technique to include at least four semester hours outside the primary discipline. - 2.
-Twelve semester hours of theory to include DA227, 228, and 230. - 3.
+- Sixteen semester hours of technique to include at least four semester hours outside the primary discipline. - Twelve semester hours of theory to include DA227, 228, and 230. - 3.
 Six semester hours of workshop/production.
 Dance History/Criticism:

-- 1. Eighteen semester hours of technique to include at least four semester hours outside the primary discipline. - 2.
+- Eighteen semester hours of technique to include at least four semester hours outside the primary discipline. - 2.
 Sixteen semester hours of theory to include DA230, 335, and 376.
-INTERDEPARTMENTAL MAJOR: In conjunction with the Theater Department. the Department of Exercise Science.
-Dance. and Athletics offers a major in dance-theater.
-See Interdepartmental Majors, page 143.
+INTERDEPARTMENTAL MAJOR: In conjunction with the Theater Department, the Department of Exercise Science, Dance, and Athletics offers a major in dance-theater.
+See Interdepartmental Majors.
 THE MINOR IN DANCE: